OnurKerimoglu/stocks_analytics/README.md

 ## ETF Compositions
 ETF holding composition is acquired using python [ETF-Scraper](https://pypi.org/project/etf-scraper/) package.
 The data includes, most importantly, the ticker symbol, name, and weight of the company held by the ETF.

+## ETF Forecasts
+ETF Forecasts are obtained based on historic data from a REST API (maintained by myself), for which the URL provided as a secret in .env and copied to airflow docker-compose file (to prevent public access).
+Infrastucture for training the forecast model, and its deployment is explained in my [forecasting project](https://github.com/OnurKerimoglu/stocks_forecasting_live).

 ## Stock Information and Prices
 These datasets are acquired via python [yfinance](https://pypi.org/project/yfinance/) package.
 'Information' (or info in short) refers to the fundamental information about a given company, such as the sector, market capitalization, earnings per share, etc. Stock Prices refer to the historic daily stock prices (open, close, day-low, day-high) and trading volumes.